databricks/tmm/Cookies-DataEng-DAB/README.md

 For those interested in the underlying technologies, there's an excellent [introduction to Databricks Workflows and Delta Live Tables](https://www.youtube.com/watch?v=KVCc1Dkz7tM).
 This video also provides an overview of the bakehouse application, which analyzes streaming data to identify optimal locations for new flagship stores.
 This repository implements the same application as a Databricks Asset Bundle.

-*New Release: AI/BI Dashboard Creation with DABs:
+*New Release: AI/BI Dashboard creation with DABs.
 I've updated the repository to demonstrate how to build AI-powered business intelligence dashboards using DABs*

 ![cookies](misc/bakehouse_data_eng.png)